On the journey from their Egyptian homes to the Red Sea, the Israelites could not miss, ignore, or misinterpret God’s guidance.

 God’s indirect route illustrates the importance of his salvation plan and the premium he places on our will.

-A sovereign Israel was part of God’s strategy to eventually save the world through Jesus.
-However, this plan incorporated volitional acts by the Israelites.
+A sovereign Israel was part of God’s strategy to save the world through Jesus.
+However, this plan incorporated voluntary acts by the Israelites.
 They were not his automatons.

 The Israelites could have stayed in Egypt after the tenth plague.
 Instead, they chose to leave for their ancestral homeland.